 FRV uses various channels to communicate health and safety topics, such as email, phone calls, and direct meetings.
-The plants maintain weekly communication with the heads of Construction, Asset Management, and 0&M to

-WORKERS COVERED BY AN OCCUPATIONAL HEALTH AND SAFETY MANAGEMENT SYSTEM ensure alignment on safety protocols.
+The plants maintain weekly communication with the heads of Construction, Asset Management, and O&M to ensure alignment on safety protocols.
 Employees can submit inquiries and suggestions via email, phone calls, in-person meetings, or Microsoft Teams, and can also contact QHSE personnel directly.
+In locations that require a Health and Safety Committee, periodic meetings are held, while in plants with fewer employees, monthly QHSE meetings are encouraged.